flail1123/Screen_Worms/README.md

   * `-w n` – board's width in pixels (default `640`)
   * `-h n` – board's height in pixels (default `480`)

-and to set up client:
+to set up the client:
 ```
 cd server_and_client
 make